Usage

 }

-Before using CSS Part, consider whether global CSS custom properties and component-specific CSS custom properties can meet your needs.
-If they can, it's recommended to use CSS custom properties for style customization.
+Before using CSS Part, check whether global CSS custom properties or component-specific CSS custom properties already cover your needs.
+If they do, prefer them for style customization.

 For a list of publicly exposed part properties, please refer to the documentation of each component.